Foodservice for Room and Board House Residents

 At our 17 room and board houses, all-you-can-eat food is included in your rent during the academic year.
 You cannot opt out.
 During the summer, you have a choice between houses with food and houses without food.

-For those living in a Co-op apartment or house without food service, or for those not living in the BSC, meal contracts are available.
+Could massive fridges stocked full of dairy, meat, condiments, produce, etc. available 24/7 be a dream come true?
+For those living in a Co-op apartment or house without food service, or for those not living in the BSC, meal contracts are available will be available.
 You can choose between 24/7 unlimited access or 5-night dinner plans.
 Boarding is a great way to learn more about the co-op, meet great people and become involved in the co-op community!
-Central-level boarders earn wait list priority (but do NOT earn co-op seniority points) after 70 days of boarding.
+Central-level non-member boarders earn wait list priority (but do NOT earn co-op seniority points) after 70 days of boarding.

 Every house elects a food or kitchen manager to be in charge of ordering the food.
 This person is a student and resident just like you.
 Most houses have a list where you can make food or dinner requests – if not, just tell the kitchen manager what your needs/desires are.